-- Urinary tract symptoms may also be associated with sexually transmitted infections.
+- Urinary tract symptoms may also be associated with STIs.

 This depends on the underlying cause and may range from a course of antibiotics to removal of a bladder neoplasm.

 This is a clinical syndrome with one or more of the following: